JBinUP Review

 Par/Rar With Yenc

-If you’ve gotten to the point where you want to contribute to USENET rather than just downloading from it, you’ll need a utility.
-What you’ll need is something that allows you to upload binaries to USENET through your service.
-JBinUP is one of your options for doing this.
-It’s not the prettiest program in the world, but it does do the job.
+If you’ve reached the point where you want to contribute to USENET rather than just downloading from it, you’ll need a utility that enables you to upload binaries to USENET through your service.
+JBinUP is one of your options for accomplishing this task.
+While it may not have the most modern interface, it effectively fulfills its purpose.

 The Basics

-Also in order to post properly using established etiquette you will have to package your file in RAR file format and then manually create PAR2 files using program like Multipar or QuickPar.
+To adhere to established etiquette when posting, you will need to package your files in RAR format and manually create PAR2 files using programs like Multipar or QuickPar.
+However, once you familiarize yourself with JBinUP and its template system, you can automate the RAR and PAR file creation process.

 Highlighted Details: